Esteban795/isometric-grid/README.md

 git clone https://github.com/Esteban795/isometric-grid.git
 ```

-- After that, head to the directory you cloned it, and type
+- After that, head to the directory you cloned it in, and type
 ```ps
 make build
 ```